thomassuu/thomassuu/README.md

 - 👋 Hi, I’m @thomassuu
-- 👀 I’m interested in game development
+- 👀 I’m interested in learning game development
 - 🌱 I’m currently learning software engineering (3rd year) at University of Alberta
 - 📫 How to reach me:
     * Phone: 780-246-6667